LHAG wins Heart of the Community Award

 LHAG has been awarded £2,500 as a result of coming top in the Environment category of Surrey Mirror's Heart of the Community Awards.
 Thank you so much to everyone who voted for us - we are thrilled to have won!

 And there's more good news.
-Thanks to our fundraising team working so extremely hard and the generosity of our supporters attending our events and sending in donations, we are delighted to report that the fundraising total to date stands at an amazing £24,255.
-As you can see on our totalizer, the target is in sight!
+Thanks to our fundraising team working so extremely hard and the generosity of our supporters attending our events and sending in donations, we are delighted to report that the fundraising total to date has passed the target!

 LHAG appeals the High Court decision